mickmcq/mickmcq.github.io/inf385t.md

 [The syllabus](/uxproto/syllabus.html) is the course's main document.
 Expect it to be followed to the letter.

+[The homework instructions](/uxproto/hwInstructions.html) detail what is expected of you in this course.

 ## Lectures

 [01designThinking](/uxproto/01designThinking/index.html) covers an exercise in design thinking and provides placeholders for a few introductory items